Fowlart/startup_informer/readme.md

 - ~~Use Spark on Linux to build delta tables from messages~~
 - ~~Add data transformation for reach and informative table structure~~
 - ~~Collect data in star table pattern database(users, messages)~~
 - ~~Adjust Linux deployment~~

+- Group similar messages together
+  - Use embeddings ?
+  - Implement an algorithm to group messages by window frame(separate conversation).
+Use ML.
+  - Use spark ML to label Telegram messages with predefined captions( supervised Learning/multiclass classification)

 - implement the tf/idf algorithm to find keywords in each message within the concrete channel
   - ~~Include the usage of the Azure tokenizer for creating  tokens out of messages using Ukraine language~~
   - Automate creation of the needed azure resources during the first set-up on the Ubuntu VM

-- Use spark ML to label Telegram messages with predefined captions( supervised Learning/multiclass classification )

-- Use embeddings to group similar messages together

 - Index all messages from telegram to Azure AI search, implement search by key-words from telegram

 - Add Spark reading and writing analyzed data to the Azure blob storage (will reduce local paths resolution need, and will allow Spark local script execution)

+- Add single-time key extraction for Azure services(Keyring)